textcreationpartnership/A02273/README.md

 ##Content Summary##

 #####Front#####

-The most famous and tragicall historie of Pelops and Hippodamia Whereunto are adioyned sundrie pleas
+1. ¶ To the ryght Honorable, Sir Henrie Compton knight, Lord Compton of Compton hole, R. S. wiſheth long life with increaſe of honour.

+1. ❧ The Authors Epiſtle.

+1. The argument of the Hiſtorie following.

 #####Body#####

-1. Here foloweth the Proclamation.

-    _ Tempus rerum edax.

-1. Of the moſt famous, renowmed, and thrice happie Realme of England.

-    _ Tempus rerum edax.

-1. The Author being minded to write, but la• king an argument, made this following, thinking wherof he were beſt to write.

-    _ Tempus rerum edax.

-1. The louer being demaunded wherefore he went alwaies in black attire, in cōmen datiō of the ſame, made anſwere to his Lady on this wiſe,

-    _ Tempus rerum edax.

-1. The louer hauing daunced with his Lady, in the end thereof ſpeaketh theſe words.

-    _ Tempus rerum edax.

-1. The anſwere to the ſame.

-    _ Tempus rerum edax.

-1. Omne mundum poſitum est in malign tatem.

-    _ Tempus rerum edax.

-1. The reſtleſſe eſtate of a Louer, written to a frēd of his, whrein he craueth to haue ſome good councel to eaſe his greefe.

-    _ Tempus rerum edax.

-1. The Louer writeth to a Gentlewoman, by treatie to cauſe her to loue him, if he may poſſible.

-    _ Tempus rerum edax.

-1. Here the Ladie writeth an aunſwere to the letter of hir Louer, perſeuering in hir ſtubburneſſe: nothing ruing his faithfull heart.

-    _ Tempus rerum edax.

-1. The letter of a friend of a wounded Louer, wherein hee goeth about to diſſwade him from this louelie follie.

-    _ Tempus rerum edax.

-1. The Louer writeth once more to his friend, as doeth followe after.

-    _ Tempus rerum edax.

-1. The lamentation of a louer beeing refuſed, ſhewing no helliſh torments to be lyke his, wherwith he accuſeth his Ladies crueltie, & yet at lēgth praieth to haue releefe.

-    _ Tempus rerum edax.

-1. The Louer hauing written manye times, almoſt paſt hope, yet doeth renew his playnt againe.

-    _ Tempus rerum edax.

-1. The louer being denied, yet ſingeth this ſong being conſtant, with hope to obteine hir at the laſt that may reward him for his paine.

-    _ Tempus rerum edax.

-1. The Ladie by often intreatie being vanquiſhed with loue, doth write a comfortable letter to her Louet.

-    _ Tempus rerum edax.

-1. The ioyfull louer hauing by earneſt ſute obtained her whom he loued, made this ditue following.

-    _ Tempus rerum edax.

-1. The Louer being willed of his Ladie to attire himſelfe in blacke and blewe, demaunded the reaſon, to whome ſhe made this anſwere folowing by a letter.

-    _ Tempus rerum edax.

-1. The Louer writeth to his Ladie, wherein he condiſcendeth to weare the colours that ſhe willeth him for hir ſake.

-    _ Tempus rerum edax.

-1. To him that was diſappointed of his woman and louer.

-    _ Tempus rerum edax.

-1. The louer writeth in the praiſe of his Ladie wherein he doth compare hir to a Laurel tree that is alwaies greene.

-    _ Tempus rerum edax.

-1. The pretie birth of a childe.

-    _ Tempus rerum edax.

-1. The wordes of a dame concerning her Louer, ſpoken to one Miſtreſſe Anne.

-    _ Tempus rerum edax.

-1. In praiſe of his Ladie.

-    _ Tempus rerum edax.

-1. Of foure kindes of men that maie ſing at didner, and other meate meales.

-    _ Tempus rerum edax.

-1. Of couetouſnes and Lecherie together.

-    _ Tempus rerum edax.

-1. A perfect tricke to kill little blacke flees in ones chamber.

-    _ Tempus rerum edax.

-1. Each thing in his vocation.

-    _ Tempus rerum edax.

-1. The fraileneſſe of women.

-    _ Tempus rerum edax.

-1. To his friend of the fruileneſſe of dame Fortune.

-    _ Tempus rerum edax.

-1. The morning before the Louer went to his Ladie, made this petition to the Gods.

-    _ Tempus rerum edax.

-1. The fooliſhnes of a painter.

-    _ Tempus rerum edax.

-1. The grieuous complaint of him that had the hap to marie his miſtreſſe.

-    _ Tempus rerum edax.

-1. The Louer by pleaſant talke cauſed a Ladie to vnderſtand how a ſhrew or vnhappie woman came firſt into the world.

-    _ Tempus rerum edax.

-1. Offaithfull friendſhip.

-    _ Tempus rerum edax.

-1. What daunger inſueth if a man enterpriſe a higher place then his degree can aſpire vnto.

-    _ Tempus rerum edax.

-1. Of parents deformed hauing a beutifull childe.

-    _ Tempus rerum edax.

-1. Of him that tooke a quart of wine when it was proffered by his freend, who minded to get a pottell.

-    _ Tempus rerum edax.

-1. To hir the Louer writeth, being familiarlie acquainted, refuſed in preſence to ſpeake to him.

-    _ Tempus rerum edax.

-1. Of Vnthrifts.

-    _ Tempus rerum edax.

-1. Of Whoredome.

-    _ Tempus rerum edax.

-1. Like will to like.

-    _ Tempus rerum edax.

-1. Of vnwittie ſpending.

-    _ Tempus rerum edax.

-1. Perit quicquid feceris ingrato.

-    _ Tempus rerum edax.

-1. The propertie of Reprobates.

-    _ Tempus rerum edax.

-1. A good man.

-    _ Tempus rerum edax.

-1. A perfect preſeruatiue for health.

-    _ Tempus rerum edax.

-1. A ſtupendious deſire.

-    _ Tempus rerum edax.

-1. Olde men.

-    _ Tempus rerum edax.

-1. Diuerſitie of remembrance.

-    _ Tempus rerum edax.

-1. The deceites of the Foxe.

-    _ Tempus rerum edax.

-1. Of a womans hatred.

-    _ Tempus rerum edax.

-1. Of boaſting and bragging.

-    _ Tempus rerum edax.

-1. A ſigne of anger.

-    _ Tempus rerum edax.

-1. The ſudden falling into danger:

-    _ Tempus rerum edax.

-1. The pitie of Dormice.

-    _ Tempus rerum edax.

-1. Of imdietie of children.

-    _ Tempus rerum edax.

-1. The ſinnes of Kings.

-    _ Tempus rerum edax.

-1. Of eating of egges:

-    _ Tempus rerum edax.

-1. To him that was angrie becauſe the Cuckow did ſing before his doore.

-    _ Tempus rerum edax.

-1. Of Sugar and Salt.

-    _ Tempus rerum edax.

-1. Of haſtie wiuing.

-    _ Tempus rerum edax.

-1. Of deſpiſing of the poore.

-    _ Tempus rerum edax.

-1. Of harlots.

-    _ Tempus rerum edax.

-1. Of keeping companie with naughtipacks.

-    _ Tempus rerum edax.

-1. The Prouerbe.

-    _ Tempus rerum edax.

-1. Of anger without a cauſe.

-    _ Tempus rerum edax.

-1. Of husbandrie and Scholers.

-    _ Tempus rerum edax.

-1. Another Prouerbe.

-    _ Tempus rerum edax.

-1. The error of the wicked.

-    _ Tempus rerum edax.

-1. Of pleading where a man's not heard.

-    _ Tempus rerum edax.

-1. The frailneſſe of youth.

-    _ Tempus rerum edax.

-1. Nothing is hid from God.

-    _ Tempus rerum edax.

-1. Of flatterie and lieng.

-    _ Tempus rerum edax.

-1. A faithfull frend.

-    _ Tempus rerum edax.

-1. Of coſtlie apparel.

-    _ Tempus rerum edax.

-1. Of Neighbourlie aide.

-    _ Tempus rerum edax.

-1. Of good counſell.

-    _ Tempus rerum edax.

-1. Of him that would ſight at home, and no where els.

-    _ Tempus rerum edax.

-1. Of a couetous mind.

-    _ Tempus rerum edax.

-1. The Prouerbe.

-    _ Tempus rerum edax.

-1. Of wicked children.

-    _ Tempus rerum edax.

-1. Of vvailing for the dead.

-    _ Tempus rerum edax.

-1. Of parents.

-    _ Tempus rerum edax.

-1. Of ſuch as had rather haue harlots than wiues

-    _ Tempus rerum edax.

-1. Of him that eſteemeth riches more than frendſhip.

-    _ Tempus rerum edax.

-1. Of Deſtinie.

-    _ Tempus rerum edax.
+1. The moſt famous and tragicall hiſtory of Pelops and Hippodamia.

+    _ Here foloweth the Proclamation.

+1. Epigrams and Sonets.

+    _ Of the moſt famous, renowmed, and thrice happie Realme of England.

+    _ The Author being minded to write, but la• king an argument, made this following, thinking wherof he were beſt to write.

+    _ The louer being demaunded wherefore he went alwaies in black attire, in cōmen datiō of the ſame, made anſwere to his Lady on this wiſe,

+    _ The louer hauing daunced with his Lady, in the end thereof ſpeaketh theſe words.

+    _ The anſwere to the ſame.

+    _ Omne mundum poſitum est in malign tatem.

+    _ The reſtleſſe eſtate of a Louer, written to a frēd of his, whrein he craueth to haue ſome good councel to eaſe his greefe.

+    _ The Louer writeth to a Gentlewoman, by treatie to cauſe her to loue him, if he may poſſible.

+    _ Here the Ladie writeth an aunſwere to the letter of hir Louer, perſeuering in hir ſtubburneſſe: nothing ruing his faithfull heart.

+    _ The letter of a friend of a wounded Louer, wherein hee goeth about to diſſwade him from this louelie follie.

+    _ The Louer writeth once more to his friend, as doeth followe after.

+    _ The lamentation of a louer beeing refuſed, ſhewing no helliſh torments to be lyke his, wherwith he accuſeth his Ladies crueltie, & yet at lēgth praieth to haue releefe.

+    _ The Louer hauing written manye times, almoſt paſt hope, yet doeth renew his playnt againe.

+    _ The louer being denied, yet ſingeth this ſong being conſtant, with hope to obteine hir at the laſt that may reward him for his paine.

+    _ The Ladie by often intreatie being vanquiſhed with loue, doth write a comfortable letter to her Louet.

+    _ The ioyfull louer hauing by earneſt ſute obtained her whom he loued, made this ditue following.

+      * Tempus rerum edax.

+    _ The Louer being willed of his Ladie to attire himſelfe in blacke and blewe, demaunded the reaſon, to whome ſhe made this anſwere folowing by a letter.

+    _ The Louer writeth to his Ladie, wherein he condiſcendeth to weare the colours that ſhe willeth him for hir ſake.

+    _ To him that was diſappointed of his woman and louer.

+    _ The louer writeth in the praiſe of his Ladie wherein he doth compare hir to a Laurel tree that is alwaies greene.

+    _ The pretie birth of a childe.

+    _ The wordes of a dame concerning her Louer, ſpoken to one Miſtreſſe Anne.

+    _ In praiſe of his Ladie.

+    _ Of foure kindes of men that maie ſing at didner, and other meate meales.

+    _ Of couetouſnes and Lecherie together.

+    _ A perfect tricke to kill little blacke flees in ones chamber.

+    _ Each thing in his vocation.

+    _ The fraileneſſe of women.

+    _ To his friend of the fruileneſſe of dame Fortune.

+    _ The morning before the Louer went to his Ladie, made this petition to the Gods.

+    _ The fooliſhnes of a painter.

+    _ The grieuous complaint of him that had the hap to marie his miſtreſſe.

+    _ The Louer by pleaſant talke cauſed a Ladie to vnderſtand how a ſhrew or vnhappie woman came firſt into the world.

+    _ Offaithfull friendſhip.

+    _ What daunger inſueth if a man enterpriſe a higher place then his degree can aſpire vnto.

+    _ Of parents deformed hauing a beutifull childe.

+    _ Of him that tooke a quart of wine when it was proffered by his freend, who minded to get a pottell.

+    _ To hir the Louer writeth, being familiarlie acquainted, refuſed in preſence to ſpeake to him.

+    _ Of Vnthrifts.

+    _ Of Whoredome.

+    _ Like will to like.

+    _ Of vnwittie ſpending.

+    _ Perit quicquid feceris ingrato.

+    _ The propertie of Reprobates.

+    _ A good man.

+    _ A perfect preſeruatiue for health.

+    _ A ſtupendious deſire.

+    _ Olde men.

+    _ Diuerſitie of remembrance.

+    _ The deceites of the Foxe.

+    _ Of a womans hatred.

+    _ Of boaſting and bragging.

+    _ A ſigne of anger.

+    _ The ſudden falling into danger:

+    _ The pitie of Dormice.

+    _ Of imdietie of children.

+    _ The ſinnes of Kings.

+    _ Of eating of egges:

+    _ To him that was angrie becauſe the Cuckow did ſing before his doore.

+    _ Of Sugar and Salt.

+    _ Of haſtie wiuing.

+    _ Of deſpiſing of the poore.

+    _ Of harlots.

+    _ Of keeping companie with naughtipacks.

+    _ The Prouerbe.

+    _ Of anger without a cauſe.

+    _ Of husbandrie and Scholers.

+    _ Another Prouerbe.

+    _ The error of the wicked.

+    _ Of pleading where a man's not heard.

+    _ The frailneſſe of youth.

+    _ Nothing is hid from God.

+    _ Of flatterie and lieng.

+    _ A faithfull frend.

+    _ Of coſtlie apparel.

+    _ Of Neighbourlie aide.

+    _ Of good counſell.

+    _ Of him that would ſight at home, and no where els.

+    _ Of a couetous mind.

+    _ The Prouerbe.

+    _ Of wicked children.

+    _ Of vvailing for the dead.

+    _ Of parents.

+    _ Of ſuch as had rather haue harlots than wiues

+    _ Of him that eſteemeth riches more than frendſhip.

+    _ Of Deſtinie.

 #####Back#####
-The most famous and tragicall historie of Pelops and Hippodamia Whereunto are adioyned sundrie pleas **Types of content**
+LONDON, Imprinted by Abell Ieſſes, dwelling in the Foreſtréete without Créeplegate néere vnto Grubſt **Types of content**

   * There are 3515 **verse** lines!